Veterinary Student Education

 Dairy On-Farm Clinical (DOFC): 2 weeks

 Students participate in the daily screening and physical examination of recently fresh cows, identify and treat sick cows, perform surgeries and necropsies.
 In addition, students may participate in ongoing health monitoring programs, such as calf serum total protein or dry cow urine pH monitoring.
 In the afternoons, students and faculty engage in discussions on relevant dairy cow medicine topics.
-Students live at the facility during this rotation so that they are available at all hours to participate in clinical care, follow up on cases, and respond to any emergencies.
+Students live at the facility during this rotation so they are available at all hours to participate in clinical care, follow up on cases, and respond to emergencies.

 Dairy Production Medicine (DPM)